Vigneshwaran-star/Ecommerce-Follow-Along/README.md

  ## Milestone 12 :
 we created a My Products page that displays a list of products created by the user.
 The page fetches products from the database based on the user's email and displays them in a grid layout.
 This allows users to view and manage their products efficiently.

+## Milestone 13:
+In this milestone, we implemented the Update Product functionality, allowing users to edit product details.
+The update form dynamically loads the product's existing data, and changes are submitted via an API call.
+This ensures that users can modify product information easily while maintaining data integrity.

+## Milestone 14:
+This milestone focused on integrating the Delete Product functionality, allowing users to remove products permanently.
+A confirmation prompt ensures accidental deletions are avoided